formlio/forml/docs/workflow/index.rst

 Workflow is the backbone of the ML solution responsible for consistently sticking all its pieces together.
 On the low level it is a *Task Dependency Graph* with edges representing data flows and vertices standing for the data transformations.
 This particular type of the graph is called *Directed Acyclic Graph* (DAG) - meaning the flows are oriented and can't form any cycles.
+Representing workflows using task graphs is crucial for scalable scheduling, distributed execution and runtime portability.

 .. caution::
     At its core, the workflow internals explained in the following chapters are built around the Graph theory and SW+ML engineering principles, which might feel way too involved from a general data-science perspective.
-Fortunately, this level of detail is not required for the usual day-to-day work with the existing high-level ForML operators.
+Fortunately, this level of detail is not required for the usual day-to-day work with the existing high-level ForML :doc:`operators <operator>`.

 ForML is providing a convenient API for defining complex workflows using simple notation based on the following
 concepts:

 :doc:`Operators <operator>`
-    are high-level pipeline macros that can be composed together and eventually expand into the task graph.
+    are high-level pipeline macro-instructions that can be composed together and eventually expand into the task graph.

 :doc:`Actors <actor>`
     are the low-level task primitives representing the graph vertices.